f1ko/demystifying-cni/README.md

 > Please note that a that CNIs typically do not handle traffic forwarding or load balancing.
 > By default, kube-proxy serves as the default network proxy in Kubernetes which utilizes technologies like iptables or IPVS to direct incoming network traffic to the relevant Pods within the cluster.
 > However, Cilium offers a superior alternative by loading eBPF programs directly into the kernel, achieving the same tasks with significantly higher speed.
-> Further information on Cilium's kube-proxy replacement can be found [here](https://docs.cilium.io/en/stable/network/kubernetes/kubeproxy-free/).
+> For more information on this topic see "[What is Kube-Proxy and why move from iptables to eBPF?](https://isovalent.com/blog/post/why-replace-iptables-with-ebpf/)".

 ## Writing a CNI from scratch